Here’s a classic problem for display advertising: brand safety.

 The first is that, in Adwords, there are a few options to eliminate certain categories of sites: you can exclude violent sites, error pages, and a bunch of other site types.
 I often turn those in order to eliminate all of those sorts of risks.

-One of those options that is noteworthy is the forum option: I tend to exclude forums.
+One of those options that are noteworthy is the forum option: I tend to exclude forums.
 Why?
 You never know what someone will write on a random post page, not edited or reviewed by anyone–so the probability of embarrassment skyrockets there.

 The second option I use is by focusing on a managed placements-first approach.